Home About Bluegrass/Oldtime Classical Guitar Early Flamenco Folk Jazz Pop/Rock Singer/Songwriter Contact

 Strange though it may seem, England in the late 1960s and early ’70s had a thriving Bluegrass scene.
 The sound of English accents requesting to be carried back to their old mountain homes in Virginia is, inevitably, bizarre to American ears; but the instrumental standard, and in fact the musical standard generally, were pretty high.

 Some of it made its way on to the BBC’s Country and Folk programmes, whence these recordings.
-I apologise for the quality of them: but they were done on a reel-to-reel tape recorder around fifty years ago!
+I apologise for the quality of them: but they were done on a reel-to-reel tape recorder over fifty years ago!

 Malcolm Price’s Trio at that time consisted of Ian McCann (mandolin & autoharp), Roger Churchyard (fiddle), and John Field (banjo).